tatey/delayed-web/README.markdown

 ## Asset Pipeline

-Add the engine's assets to your whitelist of precompiled assets.
+The installation script will automatically add the engine's assets to your application's list of precompiled assets.

     # config/application.rb
     config.assets.enabled = true
     config.assets.precompile << 'delayed/web/application.css'

+This step is skipped if your project is configured not to use the asset pipeline.

 ## Developing Locally